ManaZeak/ManaZeak/README.md

 # ManaZeak
-ManaZeak is a free software that gives you the ability to listen to your musical library from anywhere that has a connection and a true web browser (i.e. Chromium, Firefox).
+ManaZeak is a free software that gives you the ability to listen and edit your musical library from anywhere that has a connection and a true web browser (i.e. Chromium, Firefox).
 It is also linked to [SyncThing](https://syncthing.net/), to automatically sync your online library with all the devices that shares it.

 # Get Started
 In order to make an instance work, run the following commands :